A women stretching before she begins her run on a Fall day as she wears her Middle Trail Running shorts and sage green t-shirt.

 Warm Up Exercises to Supercharge Your Run

 In this video, we partner with Awaken Performance Rehab of Buffalo, NY to highlight four dynamic warm up exercises for women runners to include in their pre-run routine to help decrease injury risk and improve performance.
-These four pre-run exercises are specifically designed for women runners by focusing on key areas of a woman's body that require nurturing and preparation prior to heading out on a run.
+These four pre-run exercises are designed specifically for women runners by focusing on key areas of a woman's body that require nurturing and preparation prior to heading out on a run.

 1. Standing Ankle Mobilization